maivo/pee_mock_banking/readme.txt

-Shows how to nagivate from one activity to another and back.
+Shows how to store and retrieve data into application context
-evernote: android, Navigate one activity to 2nd activity and back
+evernote: android, how put data inside application context